 Do you think your partner is out of your league?
 Are you wondering why they would ever date you?
 Feeling not good enough for him or her is emotionally exhausting, to say the least.
-It takes a toll on your well-being, making you stew in a pool of anxiety perpetually.
+It takes a toll on your well-being, and self-worth, making you stew in a pool of anxiety perpetually.
 It is imperative to understand why you might be feeling this way.
 A quick examination can reveal the root of your problem.
 This will enable you to take remedial action and help you cope with feelings of inadequacy.

 5 Reasons You Do Not Feel Good Enough For Your Partner

 What is the feeling of not being good enough for someone?
 Well, there are two facets to inadequacy.
 Firstly, the individual in question places their partner on a pedestal.
 The partner is perceived to be flawless; their negative qualities are minimized and positive magnified.
 And secondly, the individual struggles with low self-esteem or an inferiority complex.
 They focus on their weaknesses rather than strengths.
 These two combined result in a lot of stress and constant worrying in the relationship.

 Dr. Bhonsle says, “There are many factors involved when someone feels like they aren’t enough for their partner.
 It’s essential to investigate these feelings.
 The person must ask, “Why is this happening?
 Which experiences have led me to this juncture where I am battling insecurity in the relationship?”
 Once the reason has been established, it becomes much easier to tackle the problem.”
 Take a look at the 5 reasons listed below – one of them might explain why you’re feeling not good enough for him or her.